Class Offerings

 Personalized Study in Latin and Greek

 Students in private and small-group personalized study classes will learn Latin and/or Ancient Greek with individualized lesson plans tailored to their learning styles, interests, and preferred pace.
 This is a holistic approach to ancient languages that emphasizes projects, Latin/Greek writing assignments, and a good deal of etymology and Roman/Greek history, culture, and mythology.
 Classes will move at a personalized pace and follow the interests of the student.
-A course for both younger learners and students wishing to accelerate their learning of ancient language(s).
-Taught by Caroline and Wes.
+A course for both younger learners and students wishing to accelerate their learning of ancient languages.
+Taught by Elizabeth, Joshua, Dan, and Joseph.
 Now Enrolling.

 Latin II

-Latin II curriculum, using Cambridge Latin Course as a guide.
-Students will complete weekly assignments, participate in project-based learning, and complete the standard independent high school Latin curriculum.
+Latin II curriculum, using the Cambridge Latin Course as our guide.
+Students will complete weekly assignments, participate in project-based learning, and complete the standard independent high school Latin curriculum — Tuesday/Thursday class registrationWednesday class registration.

 Latin III